 Monitoring in the River Imsa shows that the marine survival of Atlantic salmon has been low during the last 20-25 years compared to in the 1970s and 1980s, similar to other international monitoring rivers.
-Results from the Rivers Drammenselva and Imsa showed that the smolts leaving the rivers during 2006-2008 had a particularly low marine survival.
-The data series from the Drammenselva was terminated in 2008.
-The marine survival of the smolts that left the River Imsa after 2008 has slightly increased, but the survival remains low.
-In the best years during the 1980s, the survival of salmon from the River Imsa was 17% from they left the river as smolts until they returned after one year in the ocean.
-For the salmon that left the Imsa during 2009-2017, the survival was only 1-4%.
-Knowledge of variation in sea survival for salmon from different regions has been poor due to few monitored rivers.
+The smolts leaving the river during 2006-2008 had a particularly low survival.
+The marine survival of the smolts that left the river after 2008 has slightly increased, but the survival remains low.
+In the best years during the 1980s, the survival was 17% from they left the river as smolts until they returned after one year in the ocean.
+For the salmon that left the River Imsa during 2009-2018, the survival was only 1-4%.
+Knowledge of variation in sea survival for salmon from different regions has been poor.
 Efforts to monitor sea survival are increasing, and so far, results show that sea survival vary significantly among rivers and years.